Bridging Individual and Collective Realism in LLM-Based Human Mobility Simulation via Mobility Scaling-Law Guidance: Motivation

 \subsection{Preservation of human mobility scaling laws in coarse-grained data}

-In this section, we examine whether coarse-grained trajectories preserve the scaling laws of human mobility observed in real-world data.
-Following~\cite{yabe2024yjmob100k}, we map the geographic coordinates of real-world data onto a $500\,\mathrm{m} \times 500\,\mathrm{m}$ spatial grid and compute all distances in the grid space.
-Time is discretized into intervals of length 48 to construct coarse-grained trajectories.
-Based on both real-world and coarse-grained data, we compare travel distance distributions, stay duration distributions, and visitation frequency from spatial, temporal, and spatial-temporal perspectives.
-Due to space constraints, we report only the spatial results here (i.e., Figure~\ref{fig:jump_grid}), while the remaining results are provided in the appendix.
-Results indicate that coarse-grained data preserves key laws.
+We next ask whether coarse-grained trajectories still carry the scaling laws present in the original real-world data.
+Following dataset~\cite{yabe2024yjmob100k}, we map the coordinates of the real data onto a $500\,\mathrm{m} \times 500\,\mathrm{m}$ grid and measure all distances in this grid space; time is likewise discretized into intervals of length 48 to form coarse-grained trajectoris.
+On both the real and coarse-grained data, we then compare travel distance, stay duration, and visitation frequency, which together cover the spatial, temporal, and joint spatiotemporal aspects of mobility.
+For space, we report only the spatial result here (Figure~\ref{fig:jump_grid}) and defer the rest to Appendix~\ref{sec:supp_motivation}.
+In every case, the coarse-grained data preserves the same scaling laws as the full-resolution data, and this is what makes coarse and shared data usable as guidance.